tsuza/TF2CA-weaponmodel_override/README.md

 Tested it on Nosoop's [Custom Weapon X](https://github.com/nosoop/SM-TFCustomWeaponsX) and it works without any problems.

-**HOWEVER,** the model won't shot on non-bot clients.
+**HOWEVER,** the model won't show on non-bot clients.
 There is a missing property to enable it, but it's your job to find it ( in case you find it and want to put it in the plugin, I wrote a comment where you should put it ).
 It's not allowed to share it publicly.

 This plugin uses Nosoop's [Ninja](https://github.com/nosoop/NinjaBuild-SMPlugin) template.
 Easy to organize everything and build releases.
 I'd recommend to check it out.